 Tracy Richards - Joined in October 2016 and is now an indispensable member of the team.
 Tracy is responsible for managing the arrangements for funerals at the burial grounds and so is the vital hub of all of the information that is needed to make sure that everything comes together for a funeral.

 She is in constant liaison with funeral directors, families, custodians, landowners and gravediggers, so it is a good thing that she is a self-declared 'people person'.

 As if she is not busy enough at work, Tracy goes home to a busy family and social life.
-A dedicated rugby-mum, she also runs with a club in town, is about to run her first half-marathon, walks their energetic dog, goes hill climbing and cooks for family and friends...
+A dedicated rugby and gymnastics mum, she also runs with a club in town and completed her first half-marathon at Cardiff in October 2018.
+The family's energetic dog, Beau, also demands daily exercise and when she is finished outdoors, Tracy enjoys cooking for family and friends...